klix-app/klix-developer-documentation-website/docs/payment-methods.md

 | swedbank_lt_pis      | Swedbank payments       |
 | swedbank_lv_pis      | Swedbank payments       |

-## Payment method availability
+## Payment method specifics

 Note that [available payment method API end-point](../api/#get-list-of-available-payment-methods) returns all payment methods that are enabled for you even if end-user's device/browser does not support particular payment method.
-This section describes the additional checks that should be done for certain payment methods to determine if they are available in customer's device/browser.
+This section describes the specifics of particular payment methods including additional checks that should be done in order to determine if particular payment method is available in customer's device/browser.

+### Apple Pay

-## Apple Pay
+#### Checking Apple Pay support in device/browser

 Use following conditions to detect if customer's device/browser supports Apple Pay payments: